X-LANCE/Mobile-Env/docs/env-usage-en.md

 The created AVD can be checked in the AVD list.
 The AVD folder can also be opened in the file manager.
 It is always `~/.android/avd`.

-More options are referred to as the [document](https://developer.android.com/studio/run/managing-avds) offered by Android Studio.
+More options are referred to the [document](https://developer.android.com/studio/run/managing-avds) offered by Android Studio.